-The Indianapolis Moms Book Club is back for its second year!
-If you have a reading goal for 2022, or miss interacting with other readers while discussing good books, join us on Facebook!
-We read one book a month and hold Google Meet discussions at the end of the month.
-And hopefully in the warmer months, we’ll be back in person again.
+The Indianapolis Moms Book Club is back for its third year!
+If you have a reading goal for 2023, or miss interacting with other readers while discussing good books, join us on Facebook and Instagram.
+We read one book a month and meet in person at Liter House at the end of the month.

 15. Reconnect with your significant other on a date night.

-Book a sitter, get out just the two of you (in masks of course), and talk about anything except being a parent.
-Up the ante, book an igloo at Capri or Urban Vines, and sit back and enjoy each other’s company.
+Book a sitter, get out just the two of you, and talk about anything except being a parent.
+Up the ante, book an igloo at Urban Vines, and sit back and enjoy each other’s company.

 16. Enjoy the popular hot chocolate bombs.

 Hot chocolate bombs have become all the rage during the winter months.
 Jump on the bandwagon and enjoy this yummy treat as a family.
 Check out our local roundup here!

 17. Plan a visit to the Eiteljorg Museum.